Yinchuan Ningxia, China Travel Guide

 Tender, boiled lamb on the bone, traditionally eaten by hand.
 Dip in garlic, chili oil, and vinegar.
 Found in all traditional Hui lamb restaurants.

-Iconic for its rich flavor and communal dining experience.
+Iconic for its rich flavor and shared dining experience.

 Hand-rolled or hand-pulled noodles in an aromatic lamb broth with tender lamb, vegetables, and chili oil.
-Noodle shops specialize in these hearty bowls.
+Noodle shops concentrate on these hearty bowls.

 Comforting and intensely flavorful, a staple in local diets.